-The "Competitive Education Employment Act" aims to enhance the educational standards in South Carolina by incorporating Spanish as a core academic area alongside existing subjects such as mathematics, English/language arts, social studies, and science.
+The "Competitive Education Employment Act" aims to enhance educational standards in South Carolina by incorporating Spanish as a core academic area alongside existing subjects such as mathematics, English/language arts, social studies, and science.
 The bill mandates the State Board of Education to establish educational standards for Spanish by December 1, 2026, with implementation set for the 2026-2027 school year.
-Additionally, it amends various sections of the South Carolina Code to ensure that statewide assessments and performance ratings reflect the inclusion of Spanish, thereby promoting bilingual education from kindergarten through twelfth grade.
+Additionally, it amends various sections of the South Carolina Code to ensure that statewide assessments and performance ratings reflect the inclusion of Spanish, thereby promoting bilingual education and preparing students for a globalized economy.

 Statutes affected: